zhaohuihan/docs/libraries.md

 Benchmarking tool
 -----------------
 - [siege](http://www.joedog.org/siege-home/): Siege is an http load testing and benchmarking utility.
 It was designed to let web developers measure their code under duress, to see how it will stand up to load on the internet.
 Siege supports basic authentication, cookies, HTTP and HTTPS protocols.
 It lets its user hit a web server with a configurable number of simulated web browsers.
 - [ab](http://httpd.apache.org/docs/2.2/programs/ab.html): ab is a tool for benchmarking your Apache Hypertext Transfer Protocol (HTTP) server.
+For example, running this command to test ``ab -n 10000 -c 100 http://127.0.0.1:3000/`` simply hits the server with 10000 requests, with a concurrency of 100.

 [stylus](http://learnboost.github.io/stylus/)
 ---------------------------------------------